COVID-19 outbreak sickens at least 16 after Magdalen College's Holy Week services

-Holy Week services at Magdalen College in Warner have been linked to a COVID-19 outbreak, and the state is warning anyone who was on campus for services may have been exposed to the virus.
+A COVID-19 outbreak has been linked to Holy Week services at Magdalen College in Warner, and the state is warning that anyone who was on campus for services may have been exposed to the virus.

-The state Department of Health and Human Services has identified at least 16 COVID-19 cases associated with this outbreak, according to a news release.
+The state Department of Health and Human Services has identified at least 16 COVID-19 cases associated with the outbreak, according to an announcement.
 The college has fewer than 90 students total, according to federal records.
 The campus is now closed to the public.

-Anyone who has been on campus since March 21 may have been exposed.
+Anyone who has been on campus since March 21 might have been exposed.

-Health officials are concerned that people who are not affiliated with the college may have attended the services for Maundy Thursday, Good Friday and Easter this weekend, as well as other events since late March, may have been infected.
+Health officials are concerned that people who are not affiliated with the college might have attended services for Maundy Thursday, Good Friday and Easter and been infected.

 The state recommends anyone who has attended events at Magdalen College since March 21 be tested for COVID-19.